wanglihe/strongswan_config/README.md

 run the script "network", it will open ipv4 forwarding and nat

-# configure usernames and password
+# configure subnet, usernames and password

 edit ipsec.secrets, add lines like this  username: XAUTH "xxxx", this is username and password. change xxx in the line : PSK "xxx" to some word, this is the preshared key, don't delete the doulbe quote.